mitchell-reynolds/mitchell-reynolds.github.io/orgs.md

 - Stanford Existential Risk Institute

 # Misc.
 Resources
-_The above list is mainly from the [BlueDot AGI Resource page](https://www.agisafetyfundamentals.com/resources) in alphabetical order with the organizations full name (not using acroymns for ordering) where I've added a few others.
+_The above list is mainly from [BlueDot's AI Safety Resources page](https://www.agisafetyfundamentals.com/resources) in alphabetical order with the organizations full name (not using acroymns for ordering) where I've added a few others.
 I'll likely re-organize these at a later time._
 - [Bibliography Database](https://www.lesswrong.com/posts/4DegbDJJiMX2b3EKm/tai-safety-bibliographic-database)
 - [AI Safety Support](https://www.aisafetysupport.org/resources/lots-of-links)